 1. American Express Platinum charge cards

-This month's top honours go to the American Express Platinum Business Card with an offer of 120,000 bonus Qantas Points – followed closely by the personal version of the same card – the American Express Platinum Charge Card – promising 100,000 bonus Qantas Points.
+This month's top honours go to the American Express Platinum Business Card with an offer of 120,000 bonus Qantas Points – followed by the personal version of the same card – the American Express Platinum Charge Card – promising 80,000 bonus Qantas Points.

-For business owners, apply for the Platinum Business Card by October 2 2017, pay an annual fee of $1,500 and spend at least $5,000 on purchases in the first two months to earn that bonus, while other applicants can instead apply for the personal Platinum Charge Card by the same date, pay a $1,200 annual fee and spend $1,500 on purchases within the first three months.
+For business owners, apply for the Platinum Business Card by November 30 2017, pay an annual fee of $1,500 and spend at least $5,000 on purchases in the first two months to earn that bonus, while other applicants can instead apply for the personal Platinum Charge Card, pay a $1,200 annual fee and spend $1,500 on purchases within the first three months.

 Bonus points are delivered as American Express Membership Rewards Ascent Premium points, which can be converted into Qantas Points on a 1:1 basis, with business cardholders also earning up to two Ascent Premium points (two Qantas Points) per dollar spent, and personal cardholders up to three Ascent Premium points (three Qantas Points) per dollar spent.